High Bias in Early USDA Corn Production Forecasts

 USDA Early Corn Yield Estimate

-On May 10 the USDA issued its first US corn and soybean yield and production estimates for 2018.
+USDA Corn Production (and soybeans) forecasts were issued on May 10.
+These are the first US corn and soybean yield and production estimates for 2018.
 According to the USDA’s WASDE report, US corn yield is expected to be 174 bushels per acre (bpa) and corn production is estimated at 14.04 billion bushels.
-If a corn yield of 174 bpa is realized, this would be the third highest on record and only slightly below the excellent results of the past two years.
+If a corn yield of 174 bpa is realized, this would be the third-highest on record and only slightly below the excellent results of the past two years.

 The CropProphet corn yield forecast currently expects US corn yield to be more than 5 bpa lower than the USDA’s estimate, and CropProphet indicates a greater than 75% chance that the yield will be lower than 174 bpa.
 Based on CropProphet information, the USDA’s early estimate is too high.